rkosak237/bank-account-simulation/README.md

 ## Working functionalities:
+* Loading spinner between login and desktop view.
+It will be visible until fetch from database will be completed.
 * Login in/out with firebase
 * Fetching banking dummy data
 * 2 Charts with visualization of data